turingschool/front-end-curriculum/lessons/module-3/react-router-v4.md

 **From the Docs**

 React Router is a collection of navigational components that compose declaratively with your application.
-Whether you want to have bookmarkable URLs for your web app or a composable way to navigate in React Native, React Router works wherever React is rendering
+Whether you want to have bookmarkable URLs for your web app or a composable way to navigate in React Native, React Router works wherever React is rendering.

 **In a nutshell...**